Orleans House: Orleans House Gallery

 Orleans House Gallery, which opened in 1972, displays material from the London Borough of Richmond upon Thames' art collection.
 This includes a portrait of James Johnston by Thomas Gibson, paintings of Orleans House by Arthur Vickers and several other artists, and the Burton Collection, which includes artwork, personal effects and photographs of the explorer Richard Francis Burton.

 Orleans House Gallery is also the site of the London Borough of Richmond upon Thames' arts service and provides educational workshops for a wide variety of ages, using the converted stables and coach house as educational spaces.
 The gallery can also be hired as a wedding venue and for functions.

-The gallery reopened in March 2018 after a 17-month restoration project costing £3.7 million, which was partly funded by the Heritage Lottery Fund through a £1.8m grant.
+The gallery reopened in 2018 after a 17-month restoration project costing £3.7 million, which was partly funded by the Heritage Lottery Fund through a £1.8m grant.
 The Octagon Room has been restored, facilities improved and the upper floor extended to provide additional space.
 The painting of Queen Caroline has been relocated outside the Octagon Room.